helix-editor/helix/book/src/editor.md

 [^1]: By default, a progress spinner is shown in the statusline beside the file path.

-[^2]: You may also have to activate them in the language server config for them to appear, not just in Helix.
-Inlay hints in Helix are still being improved on and may be a little bit laggy/janky under some circumstances.
+[^2]: You may also have to activate them in the language server config for them to appear, not just in Silicon.
+Inlay hints in Silicon are still being improved on and may be a little bit laggy/janky under some circumstances.
 Please report any bugs you see so we can fix them!

 ### `[editor.cursor-shape]` Section